marwahaha/moodle-format_tabbedtopcoll/Readme.md

    not done Moodle will pick the last format in your list of formats to use but display in 'Edit settings' of the course the first format in the list.
 You can then set the desired format.
 3. In '/course/format/' remove the folder 'topcoll'.
-4. In the database, remove the table 'format_topcoll_settings' along with the entry for 'format_topcoll' ('plugin' attribute) in the table 'config_plugins'.
-If using the default prefix this will be 'mdl_format_topcoll_settings' and 'mdl_config_plugins' respectively.
+4. In the database, remove the table 'format_tabbedtopcoll_settings' along with the entry for 'format_tabbedtopcoll' ('plugin' attribute) in the table 'config_plugins'.
+If using the default prefix this will be 'mdl_format_tabbedtopcoll_settings' and 'mdl_config_plugins' respectively.
 5. Put Moodle out of Maintenance Mode.

 Course Backup and Restore Instructions